DylanMashini/Lane-Lines/README.md

 Step 2:

-  Blurr the image using the Gaussian Blur fourmula.
+  Blurr the image using the [Gaussian Blur algorithm](https://docs.opencv.org/2.4/modules/imgproc/doc/filtering.html?highlight=gaussianblur#gaussianblur).

   We do this to reduce noise in the photo

 Step 3:

-  Detect the edges using canny edge detection
+  Detect the edges using [canny edge detection](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html)

   This works by looking at areas with a big difference in color between them